Research Data Australia (RDA) is a web portal for discovering data collections produced by, or relevant to, Australian researchers.

 - how organisations can become a contributor

 - how the search functionality works

 - accessing and reusing research data.

-- Owners, managers or creators of data sets create descriptions of data collections in their institutional repositories.
-Collection descriptions can include rich metadata such as: related people, organisations, publications, software and projects; access conditions; keywords; Field of Research Codes and more.
-See an example of a collection record in RDA.
+- Data owners or managers create descriptions of research data collections (i.e. metadata records) in their institutional repositories.
+Collection descriptions can include rich metadata such as: related people, organisations, publications, software and projects; access instructions and conditions; keywords; Field of Research Codes and more.

-- Researchers use RDA to search for, reuse and attribute data collections.
+- Researchers use Research Data Australia to search for, reuse and attribute data collections.

 In all cases the data itself remains with the custodians.
-Only the descriptions are published on RDA and access to the data is always at the discretion of the custodian.
+Only the descriptions are published on Research Data Australia and access to the data is always at the discretion of the custodian.

-What research data collection can be included in RDA?
+What research data collections can be included in Research Data Australia?

-- Examples of the kinds of data of interest to researchers include survey results, data collected automatically from computer programs, sensors or instruments, images, audio and video, text corpora, even web pages and blogs.
+Any data that is of interest to researchers can be described in Research Data Australia, whether it is digital or non-digital, e.g. survey results; data collected automatically from computer programs, sensors or instruments; images, audio and video; text corpora; even web pages and blogs.